Aurora Workers' Compensation Attorneys

-Whenever one of Aurora’s many workers is harmed on the job, our Aurora workers' compensation attorneys are there to represent their needs and interests.
-We work to ensure they receive every bit of compensation they deserve to meet the cost of their medical treatment and out of pocket expenses throughout their physical recoveries.
+Whenever one of the city's many workers is harmed on the job, our Aurora workers' compensation attorneys are there to represent their needs and interests.
+We work to ensure they receive all the compensation they deserve to meet the cost of their medical treatment and out of pocket expenses throughout their physical recoveries.

 Aurora's Historical Links to Industry and Manufacturing

-Most of Chicago's suburbs have histories of deep involvement in manufacturing at some point and Aurora is no different.
+Most of Chicago's suburbs have histories of deep involvement in manufacturing over the decades, and Aurora is no different.
 It has played host to notable companies that include Lyon Workspace Products, the Chicago Corset Company, the Aurora Brewing Company, Stephens-Adamson Company, the Aurora Silverplate Manufacturing Company, Barber-Greene, Allsteel Metals, Western Wheeled Scraper Works and Caterpillar.

-Caterpillar still employs over 2,500 workers at its Aurora facility and Kraft Foods owns an 850,000 square foot facility for the distribution of dry food products at the Prime Aurora Business Park.
-Other notable employers include Nissan North America— which operates a distribution center at the Meridian Business Park— and Luse Companies.
+Caterpillar still employs over 2,500 workers at its Aurora facility, and Kraft Foods owns an 850,000 square foot facility for the distribution of dry food products at the Prime Aurora Business Park.
+Other notable employers include Luse Companies and Nissan North America, which operates a distribution center at the Meridian Business Park.
 Luse Companies is a large manufacturer of insulation and asbestos products.

 Transportation is a Deadly Industry

 Because Aurora is deeply connected to the transportation industry, it is also the location where many of these deadly accidents occur.
 Manufacturing and warehousing also present unique risks to workers, and many suffer debilitating injuries that impact their ability to resume their job duties.

-The Burlington Northern, Santa Fe and Elgin, Joliet & Eastern Railroads all continue to run through Aurora.
+The Burlington Northern, Santa Fe, and Elgin, Joliet & Eastern Railroads all continue to run through Aurora.
 Railroad accidents are some of the most brutal and devastating injuries to strike workers, and those who survive are often left permanently disabled.

 How Aurora Workers' Compensation Claims are Processed

 The Illinois Workers' Compensation Commission is responsible for handling workers' compensation claims and settling disputes between workers who have been injured and their employers.
-The Commission is also responsible for providing additional benefits to those whose employers were not properly insured or whose injuries resulted in permanent disabilities.
+The Commission is also responsible for providing additional benefits to those whose employers were not adequately insured or whose injuries resulted in permanent disabilities.

 421 N. County Farm Road